e2jk/delimited2fixedwidth/README.md

 Open a Command Line window `cmd` and indicate your input file name, output file name and configuration file to use.
 You can additionally indicate if your input file uses a specific field separator (default is `,`), textual field wrapper (default is `"`), or if you want to skip a specific number of header or footer files from your input file.

+See the [Program help information](#program-help-information) section below for details on how to populate these arguments.

 An example run of the program could look like this:

 ```